Investigate the nature of crime and harm. Its causes. Its consequences. And join the search for solutions.

 Helping witnesses cope with the emotional impact of giving evidence in court, supporting vulnerable young people and their families, and helping offenders lead law-abiding lives after release from prison, are all jobs our graduates have gone on to do.

-You could go onto roles within the police force, HM Prison Service, the Probation Service, legal professions, social work, the charity sector or the Civil Service.
+You could go onto roles within social justice, the police force, HM Prison Service, the Probation Service, legal professions, social work, the charity sector or the Civil Service.

 Become part of the next generation of futuremakers